awsdocs/aws-php-developers-guide/doc_source/guide_handlers-and-middleware.rst

 ========================================

 .. meta::
-   :description: Extend the |sdk-php| with handlers and middleware.
+   :description: Extend the AWS SDK for PHP with handlers and middleware.
-   :keywords: |sdk-php|, php handler, php middleware
+   :keywords: AWS SDK for PHP, php handler, php middleware

 The primary mechanism for extending the |sdk-php| is through **handlers** and **middleware**.
 Each SDK client class owns an ``Aws\HandlerList`` instance that